ZhiyuanChen/CHANfiG/README.md

 CHANfiG is multi-licensed under the following licenses:

 - Unlicense
+- GNU Affero General Public License (3.0 or any later version)
-- GNU GPL 2.0 (or any later version)
+- GNU General Public License (2.0 or any later version)
-- MIT
+- MIT License
-- Apache 2.0
-- BSD 2-Clause
-- BSD 3-Clause
-- BSD 4-Clause
+- BSD License
+- Apache License (Version 2.0)

 You can choose any (one or more) of these license if you use this work.

-`SPDX-License-Identifier: Unlicense OR GPL-2.0-or-later OR MIT OR Apache-2.0 OR BSD-2-Clause OR BSD-3-Clause OR BSD-4-Clause`
+`SPDX-License-Identifier: Unlicense OR AGPL-3.0-or-later OR GPL-2.0-or-later OR MIT OR Apache-2.0 OR BSD-4-Clause`

 [^uncountable]: fun fact: time is always uncountable.